India police probe anti-Muslim hate speech by Hindu religious leaders | DW | 24.12.2021

 Another delegate said Hindus should not be worried about being jailed for killing Muslims.

-"Even if just a hundred of us become soldiers and kill two million of them, we will be victorious," the woman said.
+"Even if just a hundred of us become soldiers and kill 2 million of them, we will be victorious," the woman said.

 The videos sparked widespread outrage.

-Prominent Muslim lawmaker, Asaduddin Owaisi, wrote on Twitter the videos were a "clear case of incitement to genocide."
+Prominent Muslim lawmaker Asaduddin Owaisi wrote on Twitter that the videos were a "clear case of incitement to genocide."

 At least one member of the BJP attended the gathering in Haridwar.